WenJinyong/test/README.md

 **Question 1:** The principles introduced in the paper are common in self-supervised framework.
 How dose the graph structure make it necessary and difficult to apply in GNNs?

 **Answer:** (1) Facing large-scale graphs, how to realize the two principles efficiently is an important topic.
-As described in the Answer 3 for reviewer *URJB*, our methods still maintain high performance under the condition of sampling only a subset of nodes, which greatly improves computational efficiency.
+As described in the Answer to Question 3, our methods still maintain high performance under the condition of sampling only a subset of nodes, which greatly improves computational efficiency.

 (2) Graph contrastive learning follows the technical route of multi-view learning and obtains multiple views through data augmentation.
 How to fully explore and utilize the graph structure during the data augmentation process is a critical topic.